Magma: Volcanic Disaster: Plot

 The Trollsvotin volcano in Iceland violently erupts and kills a USGS survey team.
 Volcanologist professor Dr. Peter Shepherd takes four of his graduate students to study Grímsvötn, a dormant volcano.
 It also erupts suddenly, but the group is able to escape.
-While escaping by helicopter, Brianna witnesses Grímsvötn producing pyroclastic surges, an unusual amount of ash, and extremely runny lava.
+While escaping by helicopter, Brianna Chapman witnesses Grímsvötn producing pyroclastic surges, an unusual amount of ash, and extremely runny lava.
 Meanwhile, Shepherd visits Dr. Oscar Vallian, a wheelchair-using volcanologist who recently quit working for the USGS.
 He explains his story about many dormant volcanoes, and he had formulated a theory known as Exodus, in which all of the Earth's volcanoes could erupt within a short period of time.
 Vallian leaves for Honshu, Japan, to be on the front lines when Mount Fuji erupts.

 Shepherd travels to Washington, D.C., to explain the Exodus theory.
 Dr. William Kincaid, the head of the USGS, has a conflict of interest with O'Neil and Shepherd and is tasked to review their data.
 He promises the President's representative, Stephen Daugherty, to disprove the theory.
 Shepherd returns to his students to explain that the government will not act unless they get proof.

 Natalie, a Park Ranger, arrives at work at Yellowstone National Park to be told that Old Faithful hasn't done anything for the last day.
 In Honshū, Vallian and his companion, Melanie, wait for Fuji's expected eruption.
 Shepherd plans with his students to go to South America to check out another volcano.
 That night, Shepherd calls his estranged wife.
 The next day, Fuji erupts, destroying much of the island of Honshu and triggering large tsunamis.
 Vallian calls Shepherd to bid farewell before a pyroclastic surge kills him and Melanie.
 Shepherd spends the night in a bar, mourning his friend.
 His student Brianna offers comfort and advice while listening to him explain how his marriage ended.